NukingDragons/pulse-cli-volume/README.md

 # pulse-cli-volume
 A simple bash script to control the volume of pulse audio sinks

+# Dependencies

+This requies pulseaudio, bash, and the pacmd command

 # Usage
 ```
 Usage: volume [client] [options]